WeAthFoLD/Playground/README.md

-# CGPlayground
+# Playground

-Various experimental projects to test Computer Graphics related ideas on.
+Some code for experimental ideas or self-learning.